 - talking animals

-- clever animals that have an ambigous or helpful role
+- clever animals who have an ambiguous or helpful role (the helper is one of Vladimir Propp’s seven character types)

 - they may even have private lives and families based on the human model